Turtlecrafter81/al-guides/Operation Siren Guide.md

    - You swap between fleets either by tapping the fleet you want to move, or by using the "FLEET" button in the bottom left.
 It lets you choose between your 4 fleets simultaneously.
    - Order Button: found on the radar on the right side of the screen.
 All Orders (Fleet Deployment, Regroup and Rest, Request Recon, Submarine Support) all cost AP.
 Change fleet costs up to 99 AP, and slowly drains to 0 over 24 hrs.
 Regroup and Rest costs a static 50 and has a cooldown of 8 hrs between uses.
 Request Recon costs up to 10 AP and drains to 0 over 30 mins.
 Submarine Support costs up to 39 AP and reset to 0 over 1 hr.
    - Scanning Mode: A toggleable viewmode crucial to locate hidden caches and scan loot tiles.
 More details will be given in the Tile section below.
-- Upon Sinking: Any sunk ships will be revived with 10% of their HP and given the "Toll of War" debuff (Red wrench icon on the status bar on the left).
+- **Upon Sinking**: Any sunk ships will be revived with 10% of their HP and given the "Toll of War" debuff (Red wrench icon on the status bar on the left).
 This disables **ALL** skills for the sunken ship and can only be removed by using the Regroup and Rest or Fleet Deployment Orders in the Order tab or by repairing your ships in an Allied port. ***Healing a ship to full with repair kits will not remove the debuff.***
-- Losing in combat: Most major boss fights (Abyss and Stronghold) are multi-staged, meaning the damage you dealt will remain.
+- **Losing in combat**: Most major boss fights (Abyss and Stronghold) are multi-staged, meaning the damage you dealt will remain.
 When a fleet loses in combat (via timing out, flagship sinking or all vanguard ships sinking), it is given the "Low Resolve X" debuff (This debuff has 3 stackable levels) indicated by a cracked triangle - the more broken it is the stronger the debuff effect.
 Low resolve lowers FP, TRP, ASW, AVI, AA and EVA by 10% for Level I, 30% for Level II and 60% for Level III.
 Low Resolve can be removed by winning battles - **battles won by other fleets it also count** - or by using the Regroup and Rest or Fleet Deployment Orders.
 These are crucial for Abyssal Zone fights if your fleets are struggling. **Note that "Low Resolve X" debuffs will not be removed by repairing in an Allied port.**
 - You can change your fleets and meowfficers by tapping on the Order button (on the Radar to the right) then Fleet Deployment. **You can only use this when inside an Allied port map.**
 - Don't be afraid of retreating or restarting, you don't have morale or oil cost to worry about, restart as much as you want to get the outcome that you want.
 Also **AVOID** allowing your ships to sink in Abyssal Zones - your fleets can still recover from the "Low Resolve III" debuff that's inflicted upon a loss by taking out a generic enemy node inside an Abyssal Zone, but you cannot recover from the "Tolls of War" debuff without using Rest and Regroup lest you want to give up on the boss.
 Remember, you cannot leave and return to an Abyssal Zone, make your one shot count.